KmariK/luxury-loom-interiors/README.md

 3. User Stories

 #### First-time User
+1. As a first time user, I want to know where the business is located i.e country & city
-1. As a first time user, I want to know what services the business has to offer
+2. As a first time user, I want to know what services the business has to offer
-2. As a first time user, I want to know where the business is located
+3. As a first time user, I want to get a feel of business will elevate my space.
-3. As a first time se
+4. As a first time user, I want to know how best to contact the business

 #### Returning User
+1. As a returning user, I want to see the business latest project
+2. As a returning user, I want to know if there is a new service
+3. As a returning user, I want to know if there is any new offers
+4. As a returning user, I want to know if the contact details are the same of have changed
+5. As a returning user, I want to know who founded the business
+6. As a returning user, I want to get directions to the business showroom studio

+#### Site Owner
+1. As the site owner, I want users to find news about offers, latest trends and expert tips"
+2. As the site owner, I want users to get to know the business and how it evolved
+3. As the site owner, I want users to be able to contact us via a form,email, telephone or our showcase studio location.

 ### Design
-1. Design Choiuces
+1. Design Choices
 2. Colour
 3. Fonts
 4. Structure